merasmus44/baritoneParkourPort/README.md

 # FAQ

+## Why isn't this just in the main mod?
+The features aren't fully fleshed out yet.
+There are still some jumps baritone cannot do yet, and not all current jumps are reliable

 ## Can I use Baritone as a library in my custom utility client?

 That's what it's for, sure!
 (As long as usage complies with the LGPL 3.0 License)